radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 ## Using Bicep to Solve Extensibility in Radius

 Enabling Radius to work with Bicep took a collaborative effort.
 The Bicep project required a way for Radius and AWS resources to be processed by the compiler and Radius had to ensure that our resources were serialized in a way that could be understood by the compiler.
 Bicep recently added support for [`ThirdPartyProviders`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem/Providers/ThirdParty), giving us a way to define custom resource types that could be understood by the Bicep compiler.
 We would provide type definitions for Radius and AWS types in the form of JSON schema files and publish the schema files to an OCI registry using Bicep.
 Then, we'd be able to import Radius and AWS types as an "`extension`" and use them in our Bicep templates.
+The following diagram highlights the updated process for generating Radius types with Bicep.

+{{< image src="images/radius-types-generation-flow.png" alt="Radius Types Generation Flow" width="600" >}}

 ### Serializing Radius and AWS types